ickshonpe/bevy_ui_style_builder/README.md

 cargo add bevy_ui_style_builder
 ```

-Then the following example draws a red square in the middle of the screen:
+Then the following example draws a red rectangle in the middle of the window:

 ```rust
 use bevy::prelude::*;